Please fill out this short survey. Go to: unpacked.bio/podsurvey. We want to hear from you!

 Sources and summary: https://docs.google.com/document/d/1eNcEJ28D5CcnwsFWSti-9EIibk2q-lKJ8wsrgTmbPfM/edit?usp=sharing

-Watch Yael and Schwab on YouTube:
+Watch Yael and Schwab on YouTube.

-Be in touch.
-We want to hear from you.
-Write to us at nerds@unpacked.media.
 This podcast was brought to you by Unpacked, a brand of OpenDor Media.
 Follow @unpackedmedia on Instagram and check out Unpacked on youtube.

 ——————-